Early Help and Guidance

 Peer mentoring enables students to discuss their concerns another student who may have had a similar experience.
 Older students act as 'Aunts and Uncles' to the year 7’s.
 This support begins from the New Intake Day and lasts throughout year 7, with the older students adopting a tutor group during the transition from primary to secondary education.
 The 'Aunts and Uncles' listen, discuss and guide the new students to ensure they feel secure and positive about their experiences.

 Sixth form students also mentor individual students who need extra support and care.
 Any student can be mentored and the time students are engaged with the mentoring process can vary from a few weeks during a crisis to a few months while the student gains the confidence to move forward independently.

 Farlingaye work closely with a local organisation, Just 42, who provide Compass Mentoring.
 Compass mentoring involves an adult volunteer discussing with a pupil a range of issues from bereavement, to bullying or poor social skills.
 Compass mentoring is based around the pupil setting their own agenda and goals and therefore putting them at the centre of the intervention.

 Just 42 also run a Christian Support group in school and a Year 7 youth club on Wednesday evenings.

 School Nursing service:

-The school nurse currently runs a drop in once a month and these are advertised around the school.
-If you feel you need support from the school nursing team for physical or emotional issues you can text the following number: 07507 333 356.
-In a situation where we feel your child may need additional support from the school nurse a member of the year team or safeguarding team can submit a referral and more direct and planned support can be provided.
+In a situation where Farlingaye or a parent feels a child may need additional support from the school nurse a member of the year team or safeguarding team can submit a referral and more direct, 1:1 planned support can be provided.
+No referral will be submitted without consent of the parents.